serde-rs/serde-rs.github.io/src/trait-objects.md

 versions of the `Serialize` and `Serializer` traits that are object-safe and can be used as `&Serialize`/`&Serializer` and `Box<Serialize>`/`Box<Serializer>`.

+The traits in `erased-serde` can be used seamlessly with any existing Serde `Serialize` type and any existing Serde `Serializer` format.

 ```rust
 extern crate erased_serde;
 extern crate serde_json;